chongjiayee0156/Tutorial-Codebase-Knowledge/README.md

 The application will crawl the repository, analyze the codebase structure, generate tutorial content, and save the output in the specified directory (default: ./output).

+after generating output in markdown files, they will be converted to html files. user accessing through UI `index.html` will be directed to the generated tutorial websites.

 ## 💡 Development Tutorial